scroll down to explore

 Pistachios offer a bevy of nutrients great for overall health, including antioxidants and phytosterols, as well as important vitamins and minerals.
 Nearly 90% of the fat found in pistachios is the healthy unsaturated type.
 And they provide more fiber than most other snack nuts.

 No reason to give up snacking to stay in shape.
 Pistachios are one of the lowest-calorie and lowest-fat snack nuts.
 They’re also a great source of plant-based protein.
-And a single serving includes 49 pistachios, enough to satisfy your snacking needs.
+And a single serving includes about 49 pistachios, enough to satisfy your snacking needs.

 In partnership with industry leaders and top universities like UC Davis, Paramount Farms invests heavily in finding ways to improve quality while minimizing the impact on the earth.
 This includes responsible water management, careful soil maintenance and bio-rational pest control that uses naturally occurring compounds rather than dangerous chemicals.

 Paramount Farms has invested nearly $25 million to improve water management.
 In the orchards, we monitor and adjust usage hour-by-hour based on real-time data.
-We also built a $7.5 million clean solar plant that supplies about 15% of the power for our nut processing facility.

 Paramount Farms wants the people of the Central Valley to have the resources necessary to develop a community that’s every bit as rich as the soil in the region.
 The company has established scholarships, helped create early education programs and underwritten the area’s first charter school.
 They’ve also made significant investments in healthcare, including a $4 million donation to a local children’s hospital.